 Pitchers may elect a position change such as first base.
 This allows continued participation but with decreased stress to the elbow to avoid recurrence in the same season.
 If symptoms recur after a trial of non-operative treatment, then cessation of play for a complete season is indicated.

 Prevention of Little League Elbow

 Education of proper throwing is the key to treatment for elbow injuries in the young athlete.
 Prevention can be accomplished by rules limiting the number and type of pitches allowed in youth baseball.
 Along with education of Little League coaches, parents, and throwers.

 - Follow the pitch count regulations set by the American Sports Medicine Institute, Little League baseball, or USA Baseball

 - Do not begin throwing screwballs, curveballs, or slides before 14 years of age

 - Consult your local sports medicine specialist and have him analyze your throwing mechanics in order to prevent mechanical related injuries

-JOI Rehab has biomechanical software (Dartfish) that can conduct a video analysis of a thrower’s mechanics and evaluate their deficiencies.
+JOI Rehab has biomechanical software (Dartfish) that can conduct a video analysis.
+This program can help with a thrower’s mechanics and evaluate their deficiencies.
 JOI’s goal is to help improve the performance of athletes to reduce the risk of injury or re-injury.
 All 12 of our rehab centers are certified to assist in throwing performance as well as our sports center.
-If your baseball team is interested in a custom throwing session to improve your mechanics and techniques, call (904) 858-7045

-JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.
+JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL.
+These clinicians specialize in orthopedic rehab.
 Our JOI team has the expertise and technological advances to get you back to your ideal level of function.